 Why do I have to make Moroccan Chickpeas so complicated?

 Have you ever taken a quick glance at a recipe and immediately said to yourself "There is no way I'm even going to try that, it looks WAY too complicated!"
 I do.
 All the time-which is why I rarely follow a formal recipe.
+It has become an increasingly bad habit of mine to just throw together whatever ingredients that I have laying around and see how it turns out. (which is usually edible but beyond boring!)

 So, when my friend and next door neighbour, Betty, emailed me this recipe for us to make together, I took a look at the long list in front of me and immediately felt overwhelmed.
 THREE SETS of ingredients?!!
 Who has the time? the organization? (answer; anyone but me)